manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   comment: [
     When the user loads a track, the request is handled by a method in TrackController where the mime type of the loaded files is checked and if they are right, the track is also added to the database.

-    If a RuntimeException occours the server throws an error to the client.
+    If a RuntimeException occurs the server throws an error to the client.
   ],
   comment_next_page_: false,
 )